 To be clear, you don’t need to pass the CIPLE test specifically, as according to the Portuguese government website, the mandatory document that proves that you have sufficient knowledge of the Portuguese language can be:

-- a certificate of qualification from a Portuguese public, private, or cooperative educational establishment
+• a certificate of qualification from a Portuguese public, private, or cooperative educational establishment

-- a certificate of approval in a Portuguese language test
+• a certificate of approval in a Portuguese language test

-- a certificate of Portuguese as a foreign language, which is obtained by taking a test at a Portuguese assessment center recognized by the Ministry of Education through the Portuguese as a Foreign Language Assessment Centre (CAPLE)
+• a certificate of Portuguese as a foreign language, which is obtained by taking a test at a Portuguese assessment center recognized by the Ministry of Education through the Portuguese as a Foreign Language Assessment Centre (CAPLE)

-Exemptions from submitting the Portuguese Language Test for citizenship:
+Exemptions in submitting the test for citizenship

-- Individuals applying through a marriage or partnership of at least three years to a Portuguese national aren’t explicitly required to prove their knowledge of Portuguese (as they only need to prove a connection to the Portuguese community), but getting the certificate certainly helps.
+• Individuals applying through a marriage or partnership of at least three years to a Portuguese national aren’t explicitly required to prove their knowledge of Portuguese (as they only need to prove a connection to the Portuguese community), but getting the certificate certainly helps.
 An effective connection to the Portuguese community is automatically recognized if one of the documents included in the application is proof of “having been legally resident in Portugal for at least 3 years and prove that you are studying in Portugal or prove knowledge of the Portuguese language.”

-- If you were born in a Portuguese-speaking country and have nationality from that country, you do not need to present documents to prove your knowledge of Portuguese.
+• If you were born in a Portuguese-speaking country and have nationality from that country, you do not need to present documents to prove your knowledge of Portuguese.
 These include countries such as Brazil, Angola, and Mozambique.

 The CIPLE attests to a basic general ability to interact in a limited number of predictable everyday situations of communication.
 It corresponds to level A2 of the Common European Framework of Reference for Languages: Learning, Teaching, Assessment of the European Council, and there is a school version aimed at young people aged between 12 and 15 years old as well.